kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 The list of movies is filtered to only show keywords (‘plot_keywords’) associated with at least 30 movies.
 There are 6612 keywords todtal, but only 51 are associated with at least 30 movies.

-There are 4 keywords with average normalized profit greater than the profit baseline, and 19 with average normalized ROI greater than the ROI baseline.
+There are 4 keywords with average normalized profit greater than the profit baseline, and 19 with average ROI greater than the ROI baseline.
 *	Movies with the plot keywords 'wedding', 'island', 'female nudity', and 'hospital' are the most profitable, on average.
 *	Movies with the plot keywords 'high school', 'school', 'secret', 'serial killer', and 'friendship' have the highest average ROI.
 *	Movies with the plot keywords 'small town', 'writer', 'escape', 'scientist', 'boy', 'rescue','future', and 'box office flop' are not profitable, on average.